 First Induction – piston travels down the cylinder and draws air/fuel mix in through the open inlet valve.

-Second Compression – the piston starts to travel back up the cylinder and closing the inlet valve, creates a sealed, air/fuel compressed cylinder.
+The second Compression – the piston starts to travel back up the cylinder and closing the inlet valve, creates a sealed, air/fuel compressed cylinder.

-Third Power – the piston is now past Top Dead Center (TDC) and starting to turn back down the cylinder.
-As soon as the piston is past TDC, the spark plug fires which sends the piston down the cylinder under power.
+Third Power – the piston is now past Top Dead Center (TDC) and starting to turn back down the cylinder as soon as the piston is past TDC, the spark plug fires which sends the piston down the cylinder under power.

-Forth Exhaust – the piston turns back up the cylinder, the exhaust valve opens, expelling the spent gases out the muffler and the sequence starts over.
+Forth Exhaust – the piston turns back up the cylinder, the exhaust valve opens, expelling the spent gases out the muffler, and the sequence starts over.

 Valves – Rockers open and close valves as the engine moves through the cycle.

-When Engine Timing is out
+When Engine Timing is Out